gelijergensen/FingerTrees/README.md

 This project is one part of my Haskell portfolio, which can be found [here](https://github.com/gelijergensen/Haskell-Portfolio).

-# Finger Trees as Functional Data Structure
+# Finger Trees as General-Purpose Functional Data Structure

 In this section, we present an introduction to some of the theory of 2-3 finger trees.
 Ralf Hinze and Ross Paterson [[1]](#References) introduced 2-3 finger trees in 2006 as a purely functional data structure for persistent sequences.